Arif-PhyChem/MLQD/README.md

 ```
         param={
         'time': 20,                     # float: Propagation time in picoseconds (ps)  for FMO complex and in (a.u.) for spin-boson model
-        'time_step': 0.1,               # float: Time-step for time-propagation (you are restricted to the time-step used in the training data)
+        'time_step': 0.1,               # float: Time-step for time-propagation (you are restricted to the time-step used in the training data).
         'QDmodel': 'useQDmodel',        # str: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
         'MLmodelType': 'OSTL',          # str: The type of model we wanna use (KRR, AIQD, or OSTL).
 Here KRR and the default option is OSTL
         'XfileIn': 'x_input',           # str (name of a file) or name of an array or list:  A short time trajectory (equal to the length the input-model was trained on).
 Here x_input is a txt file where this short-time trajectory is saved.
 You can also just define a list or an array and pass the name of the array (XfileIn = x_input).
 In x-input file, the data should be row wise.